mohitdia/card-deck/README.md

 # Card deck project

-This project defines two classes - Card and Deck.
+This project defines two classes - Card(in card.py) and Deck(in deck.py).
 The Card class represents a card in a deck.
-The Deck class represents a deck of cards and has methods to initialize the deck, shuffle cards in the deck and to deal one card from the deck.
+The Deck class represents a deck of cards and has methods to initialize the deck, list cards in a deck, shuffle cards in the deck and to deal one card from the deck.
+When the deck is empty after dealing one card 52 items we return a `Deck is empty` message from the `deal_one_card` method

 To run the code follow these steps: